 - Use of contact lenses

-Ayurveda suggests reason for conjunctivitis as improperly digested food, improper sleep, splashing hot water in eyes, dust, smoke etc.
+Ayurveda suggests reasons for conjunctivitis are improperly digested food, improper sleep, splashing hot water in the eyes, dust, smoke, etc.

 Symptoms of Conjunctivitis

 - Itching of affected eyes

 - Thick discharge from eyes, making it difficult to open eyes in the morning after sleep.

 - Tears from eyes.

 Ayurveda explains the symptoms of conjunctivitis are inflammation of eyes, itching, profuse and thick discharge from eyes, etc.

 - Conjunctivitis of Newborns – Bacteria normally present in the mother’s birth canal can rarely cause infants, a serious form of conjunctivitis.
 It is known as the Ophthalmia neonatorum.
 This condition requires treatment at the earliest to preserve sight.